Blockstream/gdk/docs/source/gdk-json.rst

   }

 :address: The address to use for the private key.
-    Must be a P2PKH address, and the address must belong to the wallet.
+    Must be a singlesig address, and the address must belong to the wallet.
 :message: The message to sign.